pregiotek/ion-floating-menu/README.md

 * __icon__: ionic icon (`ion-plus` by default; note that the `icon` class is already defined)
 * __icon-color__: CSS Color for the icon (`#fff` by default)
 * __has-footer__: if the template has a footer, so it fixes the position (`false` by default)
+* __bottom__: CSS value in pixel to change the distance from the bottom, e.g. 40px.
+* __left__: CSS value in pixel to change the distance from the left, e.g. 40px.
+If left is defined, `right` does not apply
+* __right__: CSS value in pixel to change the distance from the right, e.g. 40px.
+If left is defined, `left` does not apply

 ## Usage: ion-floating-menu